Welcome to Amman

 Around Amman

 Amman is not a walking-friendly city, but some areas may have more means to accommodate students with a disability than others.
-There has been an increase in the efforts to provide ramps, but this is not yet consistent throughout Amman or the University of Jordan campus.
+There has been an increase in the efforts to provide ramps, but this is not yet consistent throughout Amman.
 Elevators are common, though they are not always large enough to accommodate wheelchairs.

 Health & Diet